← Blog

 #Where this goes

-The irony of building an agent observability tool using an AI agent wasn't lost on me.
-At one point during the hackathon, Codex got stuck in a loop on a UI component and I had no way to see that it was stuck except by watching the terminal.
-Which is exactly the problem WIMAUT solves.
+During the hackathon, Codex got stuck in a loop on a UI component and I had no way to see it was stuck except watching the terminal.
+Which is exactly the problem WIMAUT is supposed to solve.
+We're building tools to monitor agents using agents that need monitoring.
+Turtles all the way down.